OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:8

-But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.
+However, if anyone fails to care for his own, and especially for those of his household, he has denied the faith and is worse than one without belief.

 ## 1 Timothy 5:9